peiyuncai/restaurant-api/README.md

 7. run **DELETE /meal-items**
     - if there are any valid meal_item_ids, those meal items which are not yet being prepared will be deleted and others will be just omitted
-    - if table_id and none of meal_item_ids are valid, will get error message
+    - if there is no order for this table, will get not found error

 ### Application Modules

-1. main is the entry point of application
+1. _main_ is the entry point of application
-2. handlers have all the handlers handling 6 APIs respectively
+2. _usecases/handlers_ have all the handlers handling 6 APIs respectively
-3. libraries have thread_pool, job, and worker.
+3. _libraries_ have thread_pool, job, and worker.
 These are used to create a chef thread pool, and we have a channel to queue the cooking job(we use meal item's cooking time as thread's sleeping time).
 The number of thread should be same as number of chef we want.
-4. models have all the models to CRUD order, meal item, and menu item (though menu item is not really used)
+4. _models_ have all the models to CRUD order, meal item, and menu item (though menu item is not really used)
-5. repositories have all the repositories for order and menu.
+5. _repositories_ have all the repositories for order and menu.
 Though menu is not really used.
 All the data change can only be done via repositories.
 No data change can be done via data model.
 I use DashMap as data store here.

 ### Application Logic

 We start the server on **127.0.0.1:3030** by **running cargo run** or **cargo run -- {pool_size}**.
 The server can handle each request asynchronously.
-I did not limit the number of threads here which can be improved.

 When a POST request is received at **/order** or **/meal-items**, the thread places each meal item as a cooking job into a channel.
 Concurrently, a chef thread pool consumes these cooking jobs from the channel and prepares the meal items.